Last updated February 13, 2020

 These positions do not necessarily contain a discussion of all material considerations necessary to reach the conclusions stated, and they are not binding due to their informal nature.
-Accordingly, these responses are intended as general guidance and should not be relied on as definitive.
 There can be no assurance that the information presented in these interpretations is current, as the positions expressed may change without notice.

 - Controlled Group